Injective is integrating with Avalanche to create a diverse array of interoperable derivative products.

 Avalanche was co-founded by Emin Gün Sirer who is a veteran computer scientist researching Bitcoin scalability and other innovative decentralized networks.
 Avalanche consensus allows transaction volumes significantly higher than other decentralized networks and is even competitive with traditional, centralized financial infrastructures.

-Our team at Injective holds a close relationship with the Ava Labs team building Avalanche and recently hosted a live panel featuring Sirer.
+The Injective family holds a close relationship with the Ava Labs team building Avalanche and recently hosted a live panel featuring Sirer.
 Behind the scenes, both teams collaborated over the past few months to find the most seamless fit for how Injective and Avalanche can work with one another.
 In the end, a perfect path towards creating new, interoperable derivative products was found.

 Injective’s Integration with Avalanche